w3ctag/tag.w3.org/workmode/design-reviews.md

 ## Making a request

-We provide an issue template for new review requests, and all review requests **must** provide [an explainer](explainers).
+We provide an issue template for new review requests, and all review requests **must** provide [an explainer](../explainers).

 Please make it clear in your issue description:

-* at which stage the feature is (eg. if this is an early review, or part of horizontal review for CR);
+* at which stage the feature is (eg. if this is an early review, or part of horizontal review for work that intends to become a W3C Candidate Recommendation);
 * if you are opening an issue to give the TAG visibility of some activity (an "FYI");
 * if the review is of a minor change to an existing specification which you think can benefit from TAG review;
 * if there are any particular topics, questions or areas you are seeking input on.